Product Design and Technology Units 1 and 2

 You need the ability to be open to change and to try methods to extend yourself with ideas.
 You also need the willingness to practise drawing and construction skills, as well as the confidence to start with a blank page and create something according to limitations.

-Tuition in materials is not provided, so having some basic experience in wood, metal or textiles would be beneficial but not mandatory.
+Tuition in materials is not provided, therefore basic experience in wood, metal or textiles would be beneficial.

 What skills do you develop?